Benevolence: A Sincere and Dazzling One-Man Show Exploring Hakka Roots and Identity

 April 8-May 4, 2025

-Tarragon Extraspace
+Tarragon Theatre Extraspace

 Notes by Fête Chinoise Editorial Team

-Benevolence is Kevin Matthew Wong’s creative exploration of the Hakka-Chinese experience in Canada, which includes the short documentary Benevolence premiered at the 2023 Reel Asian Film Festival, the art installation Benevolence Hall with Toronto History Museums at The Market Gallery in summer 2024, and now the upcoming theatrical production Benevolence, set to premiere at Tarragon Theatre in April 2025.
+Benevolence is Kevin Matthew Wong’s creative exploration of the Hakka-Chinese experience in Canada.
+It includes the short documentary Benevolence, which premiered at the 2023 Reel Asian Film Festival, the art installation Benevolence Hall with Toronto History Museums at The Market Gallery in summer 2024, and the upcoming theatrical production Benevolence, set to premiere at Tarragon Theatre in April 2025.

 Synopsis